Prints: 1992

 New York, NY

-Judd Foundation is pleased to present Prints: 1992, an exhibition of a set of an edition of prints by Donald Judd on the ground floor of 101 Spring Street in New York.
+Judd Foundation presents Prints: 1992, an exhibition of a set of an edition of prints by Donald Judd on the ground floor of 101 Spring Street in New York.
 The exhibition is the first presentation of these prints in New York.

 In the spring of 1991, Judd traveled to South Korea for a solo exhibition of his works in three-dimensions at Inkong Gallery in Seoul.
 The gallery invited Judd to make a set of prints for a forthcoming exhibition, for which Judd selected a local paper to make this edition.
 The paper, known as hanji, is made from the inner bark of a mulberry plant that is native to Korea’s rocky mountainsides.
 The prints have previously been exhibited in The Haags Gemeentemuseum, Hague, Netherlands in 1993; the Itami City Museum of Art, Itami, Japan in 2001; and at the Chinati Foundation, Marfa, Texas in 2013.